Where to Stay in Vienna: Best Areas & Hotels, 2019

 Despite its incredibly central location overlooking St. Stephen's Cathedral in the heart of the inner city, Hotel Am Stephansplatz has quiet rooms and reasonable rates while offering complimentary breakfast, a business center, and airport transportation.
 This four-star boutique hotel is just a block from the Kohlmarkt shopping district, St. Peter's Cathedral, and Mozarthaus Vienna.

-In the Wieden neighborhood near Karlsplatz Station, the Vienna Philharmonic, and several opera houses, the Best Western Premier Kaiserhof Wien exceeds expectations.
+In the Wieden neighborhood near Karlsplatz Station, the Vienna Philharmonic, and several opera houses, the Hotel Kaiserhof Wien exceeds expectations.
 In addition to having a good selection of gluten- and lactose-free breakfast options, they also offer rooms that are allergy-friendly, specifically outfitted to help reduce exposure to irritants.

 Where to Stay on a Budget